Beating the Harmonic lower bound for online bin packing: The offline solution

 \section{The offline solution}

 Having derived an upper bound for the total cost of an \EHarm{} algorithm in Theorem \ref{thm:ub-eh}, in order to calculate the asymptotic competitive ratio (\ref{eq:apr}), we now need to lower bound the optimal cost of a given input after post-processing.
 This will again depend on what the value of $k$ is.
-There are two main cases: $s(\smallestred)>1/3$ and $s(\smallestred)\le1/3$.
+There are two main cases if $k\in\{1,\dots,K\}$: {$\smallestred$ is medium and $\smallestred$ is small}.
+The case $k=K+1$ is much easier, because $w_{K+1}(\p)\le v_{K+1}(\p)$ for each item $\p$, so $\sum_{i=1}^n w_{K+1}(\p)$ upper bounds the cost of $\A$ by Theorem \ref{thm:ub-eh}, and this sum does not depend on any marks of items.
+We can therefore use a standard knapsack search as in Seiden~\cite{Seiden02} (for this case) and other papers.